AliceDev/discord-emote-count/README.md

 # Discord Emote Tracker
 A Discord bot that tracks the usage of emotes within a Discord server.

+## Documentation
+Command and bot info can be found [here](https://bots.discord.pw/bots/434126095080488961).

 ## Dependencies
 1. Install the database engine (See [the database installation instructions](#database-installation))